framps/raspiBackupDoc/en/src/faq.md

 *raspiBackup* does not calculate anything.
 Instead, the options of the offered progress bar are used instead.
-For dd it is the option status=progress and for rsync the option info=progress2. tar does not have its own own progress indicator and therefore the data stream is streamed by pv is streamed.
+For dd it is the option status=progress and for rsync the option info=progress2. tar does not have its own progress indicator and therefore the data stream is streamed through pv.
 The details of the respective progress indicator can be found in the documentation, the options in the respective tools and the Linux tool pv tool.